 Low / No Tech

-Last updated: September 8, 2025
+Last updated: October 30, 2025

-The timer.
+The hourglass.
 Plumbing.
 The bicycle.

 Timers